How to Start Your Own LLC in Wisconsin - Complete Guide

 Business Insurance

-Protects against liability and losses.
-Policies may include general liability, professional liability (E&O), workers' compensation, property coverage, equipment breakdown, commercial auto, or a comprehensive business owner's policy.
+Guarantees against liability and losses.
+Policies can entail general or professional liability (E&O), workers compensation, property, equipment malfunction, commercial automobile or an all-around business proprietor policy.

 Recordkeeping

-Maintain copies of your Articles of Organization, operating agreement, contracts, tax filings, and other legal documents in a secure location.
+Keep Articles of Organization, operating agreement, contracts, tax filing and other legal documents in a safe place.

 Annual Reporting

-Wisconsin LLCs must file an annual report during the quarter of the LLC's formation anniversary.
-The fee is $25 for online submissions.
+The Wisconsin LLCs should submit an annual report in the quarter of the LLC formation anniversary.
+The online submissions cost $25.

 Wisconsin LLC FAQs